 • No action will be taken against you if the concern proves to be unfounded and was raised in good faith; however malicious allegations may be considered as a disciplinary offence.

 • The DSL will inform the LADO to decide if there needs to be an investigation to be carried out as a Child Protection concern

-If any member of staff has any concerns, which they know to be impinging on their professional competence, they have the responsibility to discuss the situation with the DSL, Ms Dawn Semple, and Deputy DSL Mrs Zarkar Akhtar.
+If any member of staff has any concerns, which they know to be impinging on their professional competence, they have the responsibility to discuss the situation with the DSL, Ms Yolande Farrell, and Deputy DSL Mrs Zarkar Akhtar.
 Report of this nature will remain confidential in most instances; however, this cannot be guaranteed where personal difficulties raise concern about the welfare or safety of children.